erich-hs/AnyData/README.md

 ![alt text](docs/images/df_example_01.png)

-As a `requests.Session` subclass, `Endpoint`s can also be used as a context managers.
+As a `requests.Session` subclass, `Endpoint`s can also be used as context managers.

 ```python
 valet_api.set_shared_params(params={"format": "json"})